upstream/.github/.github/pull_request_template.md

 * setup (data, feature switches): &lt;to be filled out by PR creator&gt;
 * edge cases: &lt;to be filled out by PR creator&gt;
+* 🔑 scan each page for a11y issues in [axe dev tools](https://www.deque.com/axe/devtools/)